Skip to main content

 General Network Requirements

-• All Peer Agents must be configured with the hostname, FQDN, or IP address of the server running the Peer Management Broker.
-In a multiple broker environment, Agents should be configured with the hostname, FQDN, or IP address of each Broker that they are assigned to (including both primary and failover Brokers).
+• Each Peer Agent must be configured with the hostname, FQDN, or IP address of the server hosting the Peer Management Broker.

-• Any Peer Agent server that will be partnered with a storage platform must be on the same domain, same network segment, and same subnet as its partner.
-This network must operate at speeds of at least 1 Gbit/sec.
+• Any Peer Agent partnered with a storage platform must reside on the same domain, same network segment, and same subnet as its partner.
+The connection must operate at minimum 1 Gbit/sec with sub-millisecond latency.

-Between Peer Management Center/Peer Management Broker and the Peer Agent
+Firewall Requirements between Peer Management Center/Peer Management Broker and Peer Agent

 Peer Management Center/Peer Management Broker: